BhathiyaTK/Sliding-Image-Puzzle-/README.md

-# Sliding-Image-Puzzle-
+# Sliding Image Puzzle game
-# I had put important code files of sliding image puzzle project in this repository.
+I had put all the code files of sliding image puzzle project in this repository.
+This android game was developed using android studio.
-# You can modify other files which created in android studio without any affect to the files here I attached.